shfitz/DM1143-Ideation-and-Prototyping-FA17/schedule.md

 ### DM-UY 1143 Ideation and Prototyping
-##### Fall 2017 • Scott Fitzgerald • Tuesdays and Thursdays • 8:20-10:30am • 2MTC MAGNET 817
+##### Fall 2018 • Scott Fitzgerald • Friday • 3pm - 6:40pm • 2MTC MAGNET 824
 # This schedule is schedule to change!
 # Schedule

-_The class website is the official source for all dates and assignments; the syllabus is NOT.
+_The class website is the official source for all dates and assignments.
 The syllabus provides a general overview and guideline for the course.
 The website is a living, dynamic document.
 Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below._

 **This schedule is schedule to change!
 All dates and assignments are subject to change at the discretion of the professor!
-Gitbook and slack are the official sources for all dates and assignments.**
+Github and slack are the official sources for all dates and assignments.**

-*Gitbook & Slack are living, dynamic sources.
-If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during class.*
+*Github & Slack are living, dynamic sources.
+If there are any changes to the schedule in the syllabus, I will note these changes on github and/or slack AND in person during class.*

 <table border="1">
 <tr>
 <th width="4%">wk</th>